sajjadGG/book-python/basics/sequences/unpack-assignment.rst

 Recap
 -----
-* Scalar, unpacking assignment, multi assignment
+* Scalar, unpacking assignment, chained assignment
 * Both left and right expression side brackets are optional
 * Unpacking nested sequences
 * Skipping values is done by using ``_``